Take Care of Yourself

 Get outside if you can

 Fresh air, sun and a change of scenery can do you a power of good.
-We’re still allowed out for one form of exercise (observing social distancing), so go for a walk, run or bike ride or do some gardening.
+Go for a brisk walk, run or bike ride or do some gardening.
 If you can’t get out, at least open windows.

 Unwind with activities you enjoy, or discover new hobbies – read a good book, bake a cake, binge watch a series, dance around the house to your favourite songs, listen to a podcast, play board games, create – paint, draw, make things.
 Or just sit back and chill!